 We took a road trip around peninsular Malaysia using a hire car, before hopping over to Borneo by air for Sabah and Sarawak.
 This is the sad trip where we had such a bad time in Sabah.

-Ipoh was good, Ipoh was fun, and there are some cool and interesting places to explore here, plus a rather spectacular water park.
+Ipoh was good, Ipoh was fun, and there are some cool and interesting places to explore here, plus a rather spectacular water park with a small zoo and rides.

 About Ipoh